Art, Literature, TV & Film

 Malhamdale has been the inspiration and location for various books, TV shows and Films over the years including ITV's The Dales, Harry Potter and the Deathly Hallows, Lad - A Yorkshire Story, Inspration for Tolkeins Helm's Deep, Victoria Wood Comedy, Monty Pythons The Holy Grail, Jim Henson's The Dark Crystal, Slipstream produced by Gary Kurtz of Star Wars fame, Bette Davis in Another Man's Poison, Charles Kingsley's The Water Babies, and Diana Dors in A boy, a Girl and a Bike.
 For more information on Yorkshire Locations see Screen Yorkshire

-In November 2009 Malham Cove was used by Warner Bros as a location for the forthcoming film, Harry Potter and the Deathly Hallows, the crew spent several days on location around the cove and stayed in the Village at The Lister Arms, the helicopter used had the biggest camera you have ever seen!
+In November 2009 Malham Cove was used by Warner Bros as a location for Harry Potter and the Deathly Hallows, the crew spent several days on location around the cove and stayed in the Village at The Lister Arms, the helicopter used had the biggest camera you have ever seen!

 Lad - A Yorkshire Story